Kings & Queens

 Ayubu (meaning perseverance) Kamau (meaning quiet warrior)

-The purpose and function of the society was to re-establish and exemplify the long rooted traditions and legacies African culture through African music, dance, storytelling, family and community centered activities.
+The purpose and function of the society is to re-establish and exemplify the long rooted traditions and legacies African culture through African music, dance, storytelling, family and community centered activities.
 Understanding history and culture as an essential part of personal and community life and development.
 The Ayubu Kamau sacred African Drum and Dance Society used the art of music, dance rites of passage (coming of age) programs and storytelling as cultural ambassadors to promote and nurture harmony in humanity.
 Understanding the connection and relationship to our environment and the spiritual bond and commitment we have with our elders and ancestors.
-To live without honor and respect for those who's shoulders we stand upon is like a child who grows to disrespect and neglect their parents and others who cared, guided and nurtured their path.

 For the past twenty four years the

 United States and is committed to exude the beauty, resilience and integrity of

 the Diaspora of African Culture in music, dance, education and the arts.

 In 1995 a youth focused group The Ayubu Kamau Kings and Queens Children's